Best Wine Bars in Munich to Sip All Things German

 Unfortunately, I wasn’t able to get out among the vines in Würzburg, known as the capital of the Bavarian wine country, BUT I did get to check out several wine bars in Munich that offer all things German.

 If you can’t get into the Franken wine country, at least you can sample it at some of the top wine bars in Munich…or even at the Viktualienmarkt – a daily food market and a square in the center of Munich – where you can sip at the outdoor beer garden or wine bar.
 You can also opt to grab a bottle from one of the vendors who have crates upon crate of the local juice.
+(Need ideas on other things to do in Munich, see what the guys over at TravTasy recommend.)

 What to Sip